dthompsonza/std-anal/README.md

-# std-anal
+# Star Trek Discovery - Analysis

-Star Trek Discovery Analysis
+Analysis and predictions to be posted after each episode